 - i.
 If you attempt/enroll in a total of 30 credits during the fall and spring semesters, you must successfully complete at least 20 credits.
 (30 x 67% =20). - ii.
-If you attempt/enroll in 12 credits for one semester (fall or spring), you must successfully complete at least 8 credits. $(12 \times 67\% = 8)$. - 2.
-GPA requirement: Undergraduate students must maintain a minimum cumulative GPA of 1.75 based on up to 30 GPA credits and a cumulative GPA of 2.0 for greater than 30 GPA credits as recorded and documented by the Registrar's Office.
-At the end of the student's second academic year, defined as being at the institution for 4 semesters, regardless of enrollment status, the student must have a GPA/ "GPA credits" of at least 2.0.
-Graduate students must maintain a minimum cumulative GPA of 3.0. - 3.
-Maximum Time Frame.
+If you attempt/enroll in 12 credits for one semester (fall or spring), you must successfully complete at least 8 credits. $(12 \times 67\% = 8)$.

+2. GPA Requirement (effective as of the June 2013 "Academic Jeopardy" review)

+Undergraduate Students:

+For less than 30 GPA credits/credits earned (whichever is higher) students must maintain a minimum cumulative GPA of 1.75 If a student has just 30 GPA credits/credits earned (whichever is higher) the minimum cumulative GPA is 1.75 AND must have a term GPA of 2.00 or higher on the immediately previous full-time semester (12 or more GPA credits)

+For more than 30 GPA credits/credits earned (whichever is higher) students must maintain a cumulative GPA of 2.00.

+Graduate students must maintain a minimum cumulative GPA of 3.0.

+3. Maximum Time Frame.
 The maximum time frame for undergraduate students to complete their academic program may not exceed 150% of the published length of the program, measured in credit hours.
+Students who are eligible to graduate but have not, are no longer eligible for Federal Pell Grants.
 Graduate students are expected to complete their degree within 5 academic years from the date of enrollment.
 Students who have reached the maximum time frame will not be eligible for Federal Financial Aid.

-Classification Time Frame Allowed AA or $AS = 64$ credits 96 credits (including transfer credits) BA or $BS = 122$ credits 183 credits (including AA or AS credits) 2nd BA or BS degree 60 credits additional
+Classification Time Frame Allowed

+AA or $AS = 64$ credits 96 credits (including transfer credits)

+BA or $BS = 122$ credits 183 credits (including AA or AS credits)

+2nd BA or BS degree 60 credits additional

+AS Nursing = 69 credits 103.5 credits

+BS Nursing = 125 credits 187.5 credits